fiwalld/Fiwalld/README.md

 # Fiwalld
-The Fiwalld is a full-featured firewall on Android, keeps you away from malicious apps.
+The Fiwalld is a free full-featured firewall on Android, keeps you away from malicious apps.

 # Key features: